astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/02-python-calculator.md

 print(f"2 ** 10 = {2 ** 10}")  # Exponentiation - the power operator
 ```

-Notice that `10 / 3` gives us `3.3333333333333335`—not exactly 1/3!
+Notice that `10 / 3` gives us `3.3333333333333335` — not exactly 1/3!
 This tiny imprecision at the end might seem trivial, but it's your first glimpse into a fundamental challenge of computational science.

 ### Operator Precedence: A Source of Real Bugs